-In today’s article, we will walk you through the process of calculating the force required by an electric linear actuator to lift the load in your application.
-There are a couple of factors involved when it comes to finding the right force, like the load, the angle at which it is being pushed, and the size of the load.
+What force actuator should I buy?
+We get asked this question every day here at Progressive Automations.
+Therefore, we have dedicated this article to walk you through the process on how to calculate the actuator force required to successfully lift the load of your application.
+There are a couple of factors involved when it comes to finding the right force, including the load, the angle at which it is being pushed and the size of the load.

-This means that if you are pushing a load of 50 lbs at a 45° angle, you would need an actuator that can at least push 71 lbs.
+This means that if you are pushing a load of 50 lbs at a 45° angle, you would need an actuator that can push at least 71 lbs.

 Alternatively, if you are planning to push the load sideways and would like to push it at an angle of 60°, it is the same equation but altered to account for direction you are pushing your application’s load – see the below image.